Dragonshifty/Diffrentia/README.md

 It's recommened you play a few turns of the main game before going on the the Clan Battle section.

-On-screen numbers:
+On-screen display:

 On the main game screen the four red numbers represent clan points that round (shown next to corresponding clan picture).
 Big white number in upper left is you total score that round.
 The number immediately below is how much you scored last turn.
-Big number on the right is the total computer score, and underneath is their last points scored.
+The big number on the right is the total computer score, and underneath is their last points scored.

 The number number the middle and circular graphic shows the remaining cards count and the graphic decreases alongside this, too.